 Aspirancy and Application Process

-If the young woman desires to consider our vocation more deeply, and we think she would make a good candidate, then we continue getting to know each other by writing back and forth, and by another longer visit to the monastery.
-This period of the young woman and community getting to know each other is known as the aspirancy, and lasts at least a year before entrance to the monastery as a postulant.
+If the young woman desires to consider our vocation more deeply, and we think she would make a good candidate, then we continue getting to know each other by writing back and forth, and by further visits to the monastery.
+The Vocation Directress may also provide reading or specific recommendations to help the young woman prepare well for religious life.
+This period is known as the aspirancy, and lasts at least a year before entrance to the monastery as a postulant.

 At a certain point, the young woman and the community may feel sure that this is where God wants her to try her vocation.
 It is at this stage that the aspirant begins her application process, with the intention of entering the monastery as a postulant.
 We think of the application process as having three parts: application, residential aspirancy, and formal letter of request.